 This huge data volume is transformed into a series of indicators: security, hotel satisfaction, travel intention, etc. “With all these components, depending on how they vary, we can anticipate if a market will remain stable, increase or decrease for each destination”, says Santi Camps.

-In Cuba we can find another example: thanks to Barack Obama and the restoration of diplomatic relations with the USA, in 2016 there was a significant increase in hotel prices, which was attributed to the great interest that Cuba was arousing among American tourists.
+Another prime example is Cuba: thanks to Barack Obama and the restoration of diplomatic relations with the USA, in 2016 there was a significant increase in hotel prices, which was attributed to the great interest that Cuba was arousing among American tourists.

 Some European tour operators considered whether it would be worthwhile to maintain their operations on the island if the very strong price escalation continued.

-However, the USA market was generating 38% of the mentions in social networks about tourism in Cuba, but only 8% of hotel reviews.
+However, the USA market was generating 38% of the mentions on social networks about tourism in Cuba, but only 8% of hotel reviews.
 Canada, on the other hand, generated 48% of the hotel reviews.

 At the same time, the intention to travel to Cuba from Italy, United Kingdom, Spain or Argentina had also increased.

 “The conclusion was that travel demand from the US alone was unable to explain the rise in hotel prices and everything seemed to indicate that a call effect was being produced”.